brianjtarte/data-structures-and-algorithms/python/code_challenges/stack_and_queue/README.md

-# Code Challenge 10
+# Code Challenge 10 & 11

-## Collaborators: Brendon
+## Collaborators: Brendon, Sergii
 ### Stack and Queue
 **Problem Domain:**

-#### Using a Linked List as the underlying data storage mechanism, implement both a Stack and a Queue
+####  Code Challenge 10:Using a Linked List as the underlying data storage mechanism, implement both a Stack and a Queue

 **Node**
 - Create a Node class that has properties for the value stored in the Node, and a pointer to the next node.
 **Stack**
 - Create a Stack class that has a top property.
 It creates an empty Stack when instantiated.
 - This object should be aware of a default empty value assigned to top when the stack is created.
 - The class should contain the following methods:
  1. **push**
       - Arguments: value
       - adds a new node with that value to the top of the stack with an O(1) Time performance.